-This recipe and a pressure cooker are all you need for the juiciest, most tender corned beef brisket in a fraction of the time it takes for oven or slow cooking.
-Don’t forget to cut against the grain.
+This pressure cooker corned beef recipe is all you need for the juiciest, most tender corned beef brisket in a fraction of the time it takes for oven or slow cooking.
+Don't forget to cut against the grain.
 Serve it up with cabbage or your favorite side dish.

 I love corned beef that much!